Key takeaways

 The second type comes into play when one party profits from wrongful actions, such as breaching a fiduciary duty or exploiting confidential information.

-How it works: Courts would impose a constructive contract to prevent the person from receiving the benefit from their misconduct.
-The goal is here not only to remedy the loss experienced by the provider but to also strip the benefiter of any gains received.
+How it works: Courts impose a constructive contract to prevent the person from retaining the benefit of their misconduct.
+The goal is not only to remedy the loss experienced by the provider but to strip the beneficiary of any gains received.

 Constructive contracts are often used to address complex situations where traditional contract principles don't apply, but fairness demands that any profit made through wrongful acts be relinquished.